SauceX22/project-72/README.md

 ## What is this?

-This is a very secret project that the university definitly did not require from us to pass the ICS108 course.
+This is a very secret project that is built using JavaFX in one week, that the university definitly did not require from us to pass the ICS108 course.

 ## Why do I care?